 How do Holi celebrations happen in India?

 Holi – Indian holiday, which is celebrated in throwing colors at each other, is known, probably, by everyone!
-In some sense Holi has got an international level – the same fun being arranged in another countries as well, but it can, of course, be on another day and not to have the same size and significance as in India.
+In some sense Holi has got an international level – the same fun being arranged in another countries (in Russia too), but it can, of course, be on another day and not to have the same size and significance as in India.
 The date of Holi is not fixed, it usually happens in March.
 This year it happened on 21st March, last year in the beginning of the month – 2nd March.